An Earned Value Management Software: Primavera P6

-In a lighting pole project, the total scope of work comprises erection of 100 lighting pole.
+In a lighting pole project, the total scope of work comprises the erection of 100 lighting poles.
 As of today 40 of them are erected.
 Earned Value Management Formula = of completed work X Budget at Completion.

 So the progress of work is 40/100 = 40% complete.
 If the total budgeted cost of this work is $5 M, the Earned Value (EV) is $5 M x 0,4 = $ 2 M.